joshbressers/SBOMeasure/README.md

 - Create testcases (we will need a lot of these)
 - SPDX and CycloneDX parsing applications (Josh has started a go spdx parser on the josh-dev branch)
+- Setup a github actions for the repo.
+It will be a mono repo and will need a nice way to automatically verify PRs